 Our board of directors and stockholders previously adopted the 2007 Plan.
-In connection with this offering, our board of directors and stockholders adopted the 2015 Plan and the ESPP, both of which are now effective.
+In connection with this offering, our board of directors and stockholders have adopted the 2015 Plan and the ESPP, which will become effective on the day immediately prior to the effective date of the registration statement of which this prospectus is a part.